KwonjhDev/AI-Study/llm_making_behind.md

-20260330 (Day 3) SOOOOOOOOOOOOOOOOOOOO HARD what do you mean by Attention;;
+20260330 (Day 3) SOOOOOOOOOOOOOOOOOOOO HARD what do you mean by Attention;; multiHeadAttention!!!!!!!!!!!!!!!!